 If you want to filter the tap water, you could either choose a model with a built in filter, or install an external filter.
 Of course, if you choose to use a filter – either inbuilt or as an external attachment, there will be regular maintenance required.

 The kind of finish a faucet is more or less what determines its price.
-You may find it hard to believe, but it’s usually the quality of the finish that separates the best kitchen faucets from the rest in many a case.
+You may find it hard to believe, but it’s usually the quality of the finish that separates the best models from the rest in many a case.
 Technologically, you can only make a faucet so good.
 A faucet costing $2500 is not ten times better, technologically speaking, from one that costs $250.
 It’s the finish that really makes the difference.
 There are various kinds of finishes – the better ones cost more.
 So you would want to learn about the kind of finishes available for faucets and their relative strengths.

 Generally, a faucet has one of two kinds of finishes – metallic and non metallic.